Jewish Labor Committee: Civil rights

 The JLC also formed approximately two dozen local committees in the United States to combat racial intolerance.
 These committees were the genesis of the American Federation of Labor's Civil Rights Department as well as the civil rights departments of several unions in the 1940s and 1950s.
 The JLC distributed literature and educational material combatting racism and played a role in state and national campaigns for civil rights legislation.
 The JLC played a role in the Leadership Conference for Civil Rights and participated in and helped organize civil rights marches and protests in the 1950s and 1960s co-ordinating many local campaigns.
 The JLC helped found the United Farm Workers, campaigned for the passage of the Fair Employment Practices Act in California and provided staffing and support for the 1963 March on Washington for Jobs and Freedom led by Martin Luther King Jr.

+Controversies

-Allegations of defending discriminatory practices of unions
+Allegations of defending discriminatory union practices

-NAACP labor director Herbert Hill alleged that, during the 1940s through the 1960s, the JLC had defended anti-black and anti-Hispanic discriminatory practices of unions in the garment industry and building industry.
+NAACP labor director Herbert Hill said that, during the 1940s through the 1960s, the JLC had defended anti-Black and anti-Hispanic discriminatory practices of unions in the garment industry and building industry.
 Hill claimed that the JLC changed "a black white conflict into a Black-Jewish conflict".

+Anti-Communism

+The JLC, as part of the National Community Relations Advisory Council, opposed the Rosenberg Committee, believing them to be a Communist group.
+The council issued a statement that the Rosenberg Committee's accusation that the Rosenberg trial was motivated by antisemitism was causing public panic within the Jewish community.
+Jewish Communists in the 1950s compared the JLC and other anti-communist Jewish groups to the Judenrat.
+Writing for Commentary, the anti-communist historian Lucy Dawidowicz said this characterization was part of a "smear campaign".